Updated: July 9, 2019

 Match your social media strategy with your original launch strategy.
 Plan the various components of your social media campaign around certain dates of your launch, including your pre-launch, launch day, and post-launch strategies.
 What people experience off of social media should also mesh with their experience on social media.

 One final note: Create a campaign that lines up with your brand as a whole.
 Analyze your social media activity to ensure that your launch strategy reflects your brand's overall image.
 This includes your content style and messaging.

 10. Give Yourself Some Wiggle Room

 Remember, you're not locked in to anything.
 If any part of your launch isn't going the way you expected, don't be afraid to adjust as needed.
 If you've set a huge budget for paid social promotion and it's just not yielding results, examine your campaign and make needed changes.
 This may mean even pulling back and allocating your money elsewhere.

-2 Superb Examples of New Product Launches & Why We Love Them
+2 Awesome Examples of New Product Launches (& Why We Love Them)

 Launching a new product is an exciting event in your brand's history!
 I hope that these tips will also help you to make it a successful one.

 What suggestions have you found to be helpful in a successful product launch?
 I'd love to hear all about them in the comments below!